-Table A.8 in Appendix A presents the ratified and adjusted monitored PM{2.5} annual mean concentrations for the past five years.
+Table A.8 in Appendix A presents the ratified and adjusted monitored PM{2.5} annual mean concentrations for the past five years at the automatic continuous monitoring site.

 The concentration in 2023 was 8.5 μ g/m3, which has seen a very slight rise in the concentration mean when compared to 2022.